Skip to main content

 Veronica Roberts

 In addition to curating exhibitions and producing scholarly publications at the Blanton, Roberts oversaw the reinstallation of the museums’s modern and contemporary collection, focusing on bolstering works by women and artists of color and helping to create dedicated spaces for video art and new works by contemporary artists.
 She also worked closely with Ellsworth Kelly to help realize the artist’s only building, Austin, the chapel-like space filled with monumental colored glass windows that opened in early 2018.
-She conceived the first-ever outdoor sound art gallery, opening in 2023 on the Blanton grounds, and during the pandemic, co-created Texas Talks Art, a weekly 30-minute virtual conversation between a curator and artist to provide visibility to Texas artists and collaboration among museums across the state.
-In 2020-21, Roberts was a fellow at the Center for Curatorial Leadership.
+She conceived the first-ever outdoor sound art gallery, which opened in 2023 on the Blanton grounds, and during the pandemic, co-created Texas Talks Art, a weekly 30-minute virtual conversation between a curator and artist to provide visibility to Texas artists and collaboration among museums across the state.
+In 2021-22, Roberts was a fellow at the Center for Curatorial Leadership.

 Prior to her role at the Blanton, Roberts held curatorial positions at the Museum of Modern Art in New York, the Indianapolis Museum of Art, and the Whitney Museum of American Art.
 She also served as director of research for the Sol LeWitt Wall Drawing Catalogue Raisonné.
 She earned her MA from the University of California, Santa Barbara, and her BA in art history from Williams College in Massachusetts.